Orality: Residual orality

 ‘Residual orality’ refers to thought and its verbal expression in cultures that have been exposed to writing and print, but have not fully ‘interiorized’ (in McLuhan's term) the use of these technologies in their daily lives.
 As a culture interiorizes the technologies of literacy, the ‘oral residue’ diminishes.

 Importance of the concept

 It has been a habit of literate cultures to view oral cultures simply in terms of their lack of the technologies of writing.
-This habit, argues Ong, is dangerously misled.
+This habit, argues Ong, is dangerously mislead.
 Oral cultures are living cultures in their own right.
 While literacy extends human possibilities in both thought and action, all literate technologies ultimately depend on the ability of humans to learn oral languages and then translate sound into symbolic imagery.

 Theory of the characteristics of oral culture

 Drawing on hundreds of studies from anthropology, linguistics and the study of oral tradition, Ong summarizes ten key aspects of the 'psychodynamics of orality', including the following.
 These are subject to continuing debate.